Connecticut Licensing Requirement for Audiologists and Speech-Language Pathologists

 The information below is collected from state licensure boards or regulatory agencies responsible for regulating the professions of speech-language pathology and/or audiology.
 The information is reviewed on an annual basis.
 Please be advised that laws, regulations, and policies may change at any time, so always check with your state for the most up-to-date information.

 - Doctorate degree required, if graduated on or after January 1, 2007, from a program accredited by the educational standards board of ASHA or its successor organization, Accreditation Commission for Audiology Education (ACAE), or another organization recognized by U.S. Department of Education.

 - Postgraduate supervised employment requirements shall be waived for a doctoral degree.

 - Passage of a written exam prescribed by the commissioner

-- Master's or doctorate degree in speech and language pathology or audiology from a program accredited at the time of the applicant's graduation by the educational standards board of ASHA, the ACAE, or other accreditation organization recognized by the U.S. Department of Education or has completed an integrated educational program that satisfies the educational requirements for the award of a certificate of clinical competence
+- Master's or doctorate degree in speech and language pathology from a program accredited at the time of the applicant's graduation by the educational standards board of ASHA, the ACAE or other accreditation organization recognized by the U.S. Department of Education or has completed an integrated educational program that satisfies the educational requirements for the award of a certificate of clinical competence

 - Passage of an NTE Specialty Area Test (by ETS)